June 2026

 Credit Score Needed

 Picking a credit card today means juggling fast-moving rates, richer-than-ever sign-up bonuses, and new consumer protections.
-Because the prime rate, fees, and offers all reset several times a year, the guide below sticks to fundamentals that stay useful even as the numbers shift.
-Use it as a playbook to evaluate the cards in the MoneyAtlas table—then double-check each issuer’s latest disclosures before you apply.
+Because the prime rate, fees, and offers reset several times a year, the guide below focuses on fundamentals that remain useful even as the numbers shift.
+Use it as a playbook to evaluate the cards in the MoneyAtlas table, then double-check each issuer’s latest disclosures before you apply.

 How Credit Cards Work